Generic Strategies for Chemical Space Exploration: Results

 \subsection{The Diels-Alder Reaction}

-As a small, but complex, chemistry we here use the Diels-Alder reaction with two starting molecules.
+The Diels-Alder reaction is one of the most useful reactions in organic chemistry and has heavily influenced total synthesis in the last decades \cite{Nicolaou02}.
+The explosion of the chemical space by applying this reaction several times will be biased by the strategy framework.
 The reaction is shown in an example derivation in Fig.~\ref{fig:dpoDielsAlder}, while the starting molecules, isoprene and cyclohexadine, are shown in Fig.~\ref{fig:dielsAlderStartMols}.

 Let $p = (L\leftarrow K\rightarrow R)$ be the transformation rule modeling the Diels-Alder reaction.
 The intention of the rule is that it is applied to two molecules, but this constraint is not encoded in the rule.
 We therefore first wrap $p$ with a derivation predicate: